SCL-Project/Tokenization/Whitepaper.md

    - Switch to the 'Deploy & Run Transactions' tab.
    - Connect to your chosen Ethereum environment using the 'Environment' dropdown.
    - Select the contract you wish to deploy from the 'Contract' dropdown.
-   - Enter any necessary constructor parameters.
+   - Enter any necessary constructor parameters
    - Click 'Deploy' to deploy each contract.
    - After deployment, the contracts will appear in the 'Deployed Contracts' section at the bottom of the panel.